by Amy Frantz, Brave Writer alum

 Brave Writer receives compensation at no extra cost to you.
 Thank you!]

-A note to parents: The Darkest Minds is rated PG-13.
-We recommend looking up the film on sites such as Kids in Mind before deciding if it is right for your family.
+A note to parents: Next Gen is rated TV-PG, but we would still recommend looking up the film on sites like Common Sense Media, since it does contain intense animated violence and implied swearing (no actual swearing is heard in the film), before deciding if it is right for your family.

 - Mai has a lot of misdirected anger over her father leaving, which she channels into retaliatory violence against the kids who’ve been picking on her.
 What is the difference, do you think, between standing up for oneself and simply becoming another bully?